Friday Fact: Logic App Standard workflow default page can be changed

 This is an excellent feature for those who frequently monitor workflow executions and want to avoid manually navigating to the Run History tab every time.

-What are the tabs we can set as the default?
+Which tabs can we set as the default?

 At the moment, at least, you can choose from these two: